-- View sharing planning principles; - Zone objectives which seek to provide development of a low density and scale integrated with the landform and landscape; - Desired future character statement which seeks for landscaping to be the dominant physical and visual elements of development; - DCP controls which seek to minimise a structures visual impacts and a balance (or indeed dominance) of landscape elements over built-form include Front Building Setback, Landscaped Area, Boundary Envelope, scenic protection.
-The proposal does not minimise its visual impact on the streetscape when viewed from the road given the level of coastal views it will impede.
+- Zone objectives which seek to provide development of a low density and scale integrated with the landform and landscape; - Desired future character statement which seeks for landscaping to be the dominant physical and visual elements of development;

+DCP controls which seek to minimise a structures visual impacts and a balance (or indeed dominance) of landscape elements over built-form include Front Building Setback, Landscaped Area, Boundary Envelope, scenic protection.
+The proposal does not minimise its visual impact on the streetscape when viewed from the road to.